 IT is a staff function that provides services to internal "customers" - other departments throughout the organization (Pitt, Watson, and Kavan, 1995).
 This is particularly true when it comes to information security.
-The outcomes of InfoSec activities fit the characteristics of services as described by Clark (1993) - (a) intangibility: The outcomes of information security are usually intangible; (b) inseparability: InfoSec services are "sold" and "consumed" at the same time; (c) heterogeneity: each instance of InfoSec service is unique due to the differences in the user's specific computer environment, the context of a security problem, and the IT staffer's individuality; (d) perishability: InfoSec services are rendered.
+The outcomes of InfoSec activities fit the characteristics of services as described by Clark (1993) - (a) intangibility: The outcomes of information security are usually intangible; (b) inseparability: InfoSec services are "sold" and "consumed" at the same time; (c) heterogeneity: each instance of InfoSec service is unique due to the differences in the user's specific computer environment, the context of a security problem, and the IT staffer's individuality; (d) perishability: InfoSec services cannot be stored; and (e) non-transferability: there is no transfer of ownership when InfoSec services are rendered.